yourpalal/backtalk/README.md

         npm install backtalk --save

 BackTalk is a programming language that is focused on natural language-inspired embedded scripting.
 The idea is to let users of your software to talk back to you.
 The interpreter and parser are implemented in TypeScript, and can be compiled into a relatively simple-to-use library that can be embedded in other {Java|Type}Script software.
-BackTalk is not done, but is somewhat usable, and can be run both in a command-line REPL as well as in a simple browser-based example (see /examples).
+BackTalk is not done, but is somewhat usable, and can be run both in a command-line REPL as well as in the browser.
+[A tutorial is available online](http://yourpalal.github.io/backtalk-tutorial) where you can edit and run BackTalk code in your browser!

 ## Features